 Our success will depend in part on our ability to operate without infringing the proprietary rights of third parties.
 Our competitors may have filed, and may in the future file, patent applications covering products and technologies similar to ours.
 Any such patent application may have priority over our patent applications, which could further require us to obtain rights from third parties to issued patents covering such products and technologies.
-We cannot guarantee that the manufacture, use or marketing of ProHema or any other product candidates that we develop will not infringe third-party patents.
+We cannot guarantee that the manufacture, use or marketing of ProTmune or any other product candidates that we develop, or the use of our cell programming technology, will not infringe third-party patents.